 As the window air conditioner is going to be placed near the window, the placement will determine the urgency of needing a remote control or not.

-Common Questions About Quiet Window Air Conditioners
+10 Best Quiet Window Air Conditioners

 A quiet window air conditioner will have a decibel level of 42 to 54 decibels.
 Any louder than 60 decibels will not be considered quiet.

-What is the Best Noise Level for AC?
+What is the best noise level for AC?

 The best noise level for an AC unit between 40 to 50 dBA.
 However, you might need a larger AC with a higher BTU output to cover large square footage.
 In this instance, the best noise level for an AC unit is no higher than 60 dBA.